algebraic-solving/AlgebraicSolving.jl/docs/src/groebner-bases.md

 ## Introduction

-AlgebraicSolving allows to compute Gröbner bases for input generators over finite fields of characteristic smaller $2^{31}$ w.r.t. the degree reverse lexicographical monomial order.
+AlgebraicSolving allows to compute Gröbner bases for input generators over prime fields of characteristic smaller $2^{31}$ or over the rationals w.r.t. the degree reverse lexicographical monomial order.

 At the moment different variants of Faugère's F4 Algorithm are implemented as well as a signature based algorithm to compute Gröbner bases.